synth-labs/graphql-x/README.md

-# graphql-framework
+# graphql-x

-The graphql-framework is built to simplify the process of creating "code-first" GraphQL models, common mutations and generate fast queries by using an efficient GraphQL to SQL conversion.
+The `graphql-x` is built to simplify the process of creating "code-first" GraphQL models, common mutations and generate fast queries by using an efficient GraphQL to SQL conversion.

-The models, queries and mutations can be defined with Typescript classes using the decorators provided by `graphql-framework`.
+The models, queries and mutations can be defined with Typescript classes using the decorators provided by `graphql-x`.

 ## Commands